 Utilize the Public Transportation

 Public transportation in West Palm Beach makes it easy for residents to travel around the city.
-You can ride for free within the city on the West Palm Beach Trolley or Water Taxi.
+You can ride for free within the city on the West Palm Beach Trolley.
 There’s also the Palm Tran, which provides an easy way for residents to commute between West Palm Beach and other South Florida cities.
 If you’re planning on traveling farther, you can book travel through Tri-Rail Service, Amtrak, or Palm Beach International Airport!

 Close to Major Florida Cities